colcon/colcon.readthedocs.org/user/overriding-packages.rst

 Say you're the author of a package ``foo``, and it has a header meant to be included like ``#include <foo/foo.hpp>``.
 Instead of installing the header to ``<prefix>/include/foo/foo.hpp``, install it to ``<prefix>/include/foo/foo/foo.hpp``.

-Here's an example.
-If your package ``foo`` has the directory structure ``include/foo/foo.hpp``, then in CMake it can install its headers to a unique directory with this:
+If you have a CMake package ``foo``  with the directory structure ``include/foo/foo.hpp``, then it can install its headers to a unique directory with this:

 .. code-block:: CMake